 The aging trend of our generation is for seniors to age in place.
-After Power of Attorney is granted, rather than a facility managing the care of a loved one, care is left to the family.
+After Power of Attorney is granted, care of the loved one is left to the family rather than a facility.
 Most families have the best intentions.
 However, even strong bonds and loving relationships can become strained when big decisions, such as who will have power of attorney, have to be made.

 A family feud can quickly ensue due to feelings of loss of control.
 To some, once power of attorney has been handed over to a brother or sister, they may feel a sense of rejection or insult, as if they were considered untrustworthy.
-Here are three common issues that can result in interfamilial strife, along with tips on how to avoid them.
+Here are three common issues that can result in interfamilial strife, along with tips on avoiding them.

 Sibling rivalry is a feature, to varying degrees, in practically every family with multiple children.
-Once the transition must be made to become caregivers for parents, sibling relationships must shift, leaving behind the old challenges.
+Once the decision has been made to become caregivers for parents, sibling relationships must shift, leaving behind the old challenges.

-Brothers and sisters must recognize that although they share the same parent, their relationships with that parent were each unique.
-This means that they each have something different to offer, a particular strength to add to the recipe of care.
+Brothers and sisters must recognize that although they share the same parent, their relationships with that parent are each unique.
+This means they each have something different to offer, a particular strength to add to the care recipe.
 They must forego the temptation to wear the “old comfortable shoe” of feeling that another was more “loved” by the parent.

 To avoid the old sibling rivalry game, recognize that caring for an aging parent must become a team effort, regardless of who holds an empowering legal document.
-In some cases care is a 24/7 job.
-Siblings need to work together, assuming new roles that take advantage of their personal strengths.
+In some cases, care is a 24/7 job.
+Siblings need to work together, assuming new roles that take advantage of their strengths.

-You may need an additional Medical Power of Attorney if you or someone you know is getting older and are concerned about health, traveling overseas for an extended period of time, participating in extreme sports, or a have a high-risk profession.
+You may need an additional Medical Power of Attorney if you or someone you know is getting older and are concerned about health, traveling overseas for an extended period, participating in extreme sports, or have a high-risk profession.

 Meetings & Journaling

-To reduce possibilities of misunderstandings, arrange family meetings on a routine basis.
+To reduce the possibility of misunderstandings, arrange family meetings on a routine basis.
 The days following a doctor’s visit are the perfect time to plan a family meeting.
-Avoid confusion and arguments by creating a printed agenda for each family member attending.
+Avoid confusion and arguments by creating a printed schedule for each family member attending.
 This keeps the meeting focused.
 It could be something as simple as a list of updates and ideas: